codio-content/OCR_J276_1.5_Network_topologies_protocols_and_layers-Network_topologies_and_transmission_of_data_acr/.guides/content/Mesh-topology-cf4d.md

-In a mesh network the nodes are connected to each other.
+In a mesh network all the nodes are connected to each other.
 If it is a **full mesh network** then each node is connected to all of the others but in a partial mesh network they are connected to only those with which they exchange the most data.

 **A full mesh topology**